Supervision of the Government and ministries and branches

 The subjects of supervision are the Government; Ministry of Transport, Ministry of Public Security, Ministry of National Defense, Ministry of Health, Ministry of Finance, Ministry of Information and Communications, Ministry of Education and Training, Ministry of Justice, Ministry of Construction, Ministry of Planning and Investment; in which the key ones are the Ministry of Public Security, Ministry of Transport, Ministry of National Defense and Ministry of Justice.

-The People's Committees of provinces and centrally-run cities, including 12 localities, visited and surveyed a number of relevant agencies, organizations, units and enterprises, a number of inland waterway and maritime enterprises; a number of taxi companies; a number of general education schools...
+The People's Committees of provinces and centrally-run cities, including 12 localities, visited and surveyed a number of relevant agencies, organizations, units, and enterprises, a number of inland waterway and maritime enterprises; a number of taxi companies; a number of general education schools...

-Focus on road transport sector
+Focus on the road transport sector

-She proposed adjusting the monitoring implementation plan, instead of implementing monitoring simultaneously, it should focus on early and rolling monitoring for the road traffic sector and complete it by April 2024 to directly serve the two draft laws: Roads and Road Traffic Order and Safety.
+She proposed adjusting the monitoring implementation plan, instead of implementing monitoring simultaneously, it should focus on early and rolling monitoring of the road traffic sector and complete it by April 2024 to directly serve the two draft laws: Roads and Road Traffic Order and Safety.

 This adjustment will not affect the monitoring plan for other transport sectors, which will be implemented later and completed, and reported to the National Assembly Standing Committee in September 2024.